-Solvency II Implementation: Partially.
+Solvency II Implementation: Partially (Pillar II, III).

 The Moldovan Parliament passed the Law on Insurance and Reinsurance activities No. 92/07.04.2022 (the 2022 Insurance Law).
-This law, effective from January 1, 2023, partially transposes the Solvency II Directive 2009/138/EC in the context of Moldova's preaccession to the European Union.
+This law, effective from January 1, 2023, partially transposes the Solvency II Directive 2009/138/EC in the context of Moldova's preaccession to the European Union, and in line with the National Action Plan for EU Accession for 2024-2027 (approved by the Government Resolution No. 829/2023) it is envisaged that in March 2026 the 2022 Insurance Law will fully transpose the Solvency II directive.